 To give an example, in his grain fields Fukuoka started in early October by broadcasting clover among the rice, followed by his winter grain (rye and barley) in the middle of the month.
 In early November, the rice sown the previous year is harvested.
 Then he would sow next year's rice seed and lay straw across the field.

 Each species is seeded when it would choose to seed naturally, and the straw from the cut field returned to act as mulch.
 The presence of the clover helped to maintain the fertility of the soil, as well as allow for less space for other weeds to come in and take over.
 When harvested, everything that is grown in the field is returned to it, minus the grain itself.

 Fukuoka farming applies the observation that everything in the natural world is there to play a role in the greater harmony and that it has its place.

 When a problem in farming arises, it is through the close scrutiny of the natural processes that the solution is found, rather than through the application of chemical fertilizers or pesticides, nor through some other major disruption of the natural systems such as tilling or plowing.
 Rather, it works through supporting the systems that already help keep it in balance.
 The Fukuoka farming approach takes patience, and a willingness to be part of the natural world rather than a conqueror over it.

-For more reading on the farming techniques of Masanobu Fukuoka, see the following links:
+For more reading on the farming techniques of Masanobu Fukuoka, see the following link:

 Interested in learning more about nature-based solutions to sustainable living?
 Check out our Permaculture Courses.